mukhtar-github/MongoDB-Developer-Learning-Path/M103: Basic Cluster Administration/Basic Cluster Administration.md

  ]
 }
 ```

+Now I'm just going to exit out of this *mongod* and then log back in as that user.
+So this is the command that we're going to use to connect to the *replica set*.
+And in addition to *authenticating* here with a *username password*, we have to specify the name of the *replica set in the host name*.
+This will tell the *mongo shell* to connect directly to the *replica set*, instead of just this *one node* that we specify.

 What the shell is going to do is it's going to use this node to discover what the current primary is of the replica set and then connect to that node instead.